WEB4J - Java Web Application Framework

 If you are using sessions, you must ensure that they are properly maintained.

-An application should define a policy to allow for this.
+To allow for this, an application should define a policy for rewriting URLs.
 For example, one might decide to always use the JSTL tags <c:url> and <c:redirect> (or similar tools) to emit all links in an application.
 These tags will automatically rewrite URLs when needed.
+(Another option might be a servlet filter to automatically scan the output for links.)

 Hard-coding "raw" links is always risky, since it can never allow for URL rewriting.